 Join the solution

-UC Davis is looking to partner with donors, corporations and foundations to accomplish the following:
+UC Davis seeks partnerships with donors, corporations and foundations to accomplish the following:

-- Create a dedicated center that will spearhead a national effort to understand the causes, consequences and prevention of violence in all its forms
+- Create a dedicated center that will spearhead a national effort to understand and prevent violence in all its forms

-- Enhance the interdisciplinary breadth of the center with six new faculty positions—spanning fields from medicine to law to the social sciences and more—to address unanswered questions
+- Enhance the interdisciplinary breadth of the center with new faculty positions—spanning fields from medicine to law to the social sciences—to address critical questions related to violence